openstack-archive/tripleo-docs/doc/source/basic_deployment/basic_deployment_cli.rst

    in the /etc/ironic/ironic.conf file to "True" and restart the openstack-ironic-conductor service.

-   Also, note that if "openstack undercloud install" is re-run the value of the "force_power_state_during_sync" configuration option will be set back to the default, which is "False".
+   Also, note that if ``openstack undercloud install`` is re-run the value of the "force_power_state_during_sync" configuration option will be set back to the default, which is "False".

 Assign kernel and ramdisk to nodes::